Eppu Normaali: History

 The members of the original band were Juha Torvinen (guitar), Mikko Saarela (bass), Aku Syrjä (drums), and brothers Martti Syrjä (vocals) and Mikko "Pantse" Syrjä (guitar).
 (The brothers are the sons of accomplished writers Kirsi Kunnas and Jaakko Syrjä).
 In 1979, bassist Mikko Saarela left the band, and Mikko Nevalainen played bass with Eppu Normaali until 1989.
 The current bassist is Sami Ruusukallio.

 The band took its name from a character in the Mel Brooks movie Young Frankenstein, and the subtitler translated the name of the character Abby Normal (abnormal) into the Finnish equivalent Eppu Normaali (epänormaali, roughly 'abnormal'; a Finnish equivalent of the original play with words).

 In 1977, the band participated in a local rock music competition.
 Finnish folk/pop legend Juice Leskinen was present and issued a demand that they "must win", but the judges were unimpressed—the band did not win.
 The band began sending demos to various record companies and they were soon signed to Poko Rekords.

 They initially released albums in a punk pop style that gained favourable reviews, but the band did not gain mainstream acceptance until 1984 with what had evolved into a more AOR-oriented music style.
-Rupisia Riimejä Karmeita Tarinoita was released in 1984, and it was followed by Kahdeksas Ihme in 1985 and Valkoinen Kupla in 1986.
+Rupisia Riimejä, Karmeita Tarinoita was released in 1984, and it was followed by Kahdeksas Ihme in 1985 and Valkoinen Kupla in 1986.
 This trio of albums were all hits, with combined sales of over 300,000 copies.
 Kahdeksas Ihme is their top-selling non-greatest hits record to date.

-Although their albums all sold well, the band decided to take a break in 1989 after intensive tours around the country and when Mikko Nevalainen left the group.
-In 1993, they released Studio Etana, which was to become their last studio album for eleven years.
+Although their albums all sold well, the band's pace slowed down after the release of their 10th album, Imperiumin Vastaisku, in 1988.
+It took two years for the release of their 11th studio album, Historian Suurmiehiä, which came out in 1990.
+Despite this, the album contained several hits, including one of their best known songs, "Tahroja Paperilla".
+Three more years later, in 1993, they released Studio Etana, which became their last studio album for eleven years.
 The band came close to breaking up, citing "lacking inspiration" as the primary cause.
 Their 1996 release Repullinen hittejä, a greatest hits compilation sold over 240,000 copies, reaching the top of the Finnish charts.
 This record also stayed on the charts for over two years, a duration which is second of all time in Finland.
 After its release, the band effectively stopped touring or performing live.

 In 2004, the band announced they would record a new album, Sadan vuoden päästäkin, which became one of the band's most successful releases.
-In 2007, they released their most recent album, Syvään päähän.
+In 2007, they released their most recent album of new material, Syvään päähän.

-In 2016, the band celebrated its 40th anniversary with a documentary film, book, photo exhibition and a massive show on Ratina stadium.
+In 2016, the band celebrated its 40th anniversary with a documentary film, book, photo exhibition and a massive show at Ratina stadium.
 The stadium concert had over 30 000 spectators.

+On 23 October 2025, the band announced that it would retire from live performances after celebrating its 50th anniversary, with a farewell concert planned for 8 August 2026 in Tampere.